microsoft/Windows-driver-samples/general/pcidrv/ReadMe.md

 Note: This sample provides an example of a minimal driver intended for educational purposes.
 Neither the driver nor its sample test programs are intended for use in a production environment.

 As stated earlier, this sample is meant to demonstrate how to write a KMDF driver for a generic PCI device and not for PCI network controllers.
-For network controllers, you should write a monolithic NDIS miniport driver based on the samples given under the src\\network\\ndis directory.
+For network controllers, you should write a monolithic NDIS miniport driver based on the samples given under the \\network\\ndis directory.

-Note that it is still possible to use a subset of KMDF APIs when writing a NDIS miniport (see src\\network\\ndis\\usbnwifi directory for a sample on how to use KMDF interfaces to talk to USB device in an NDIS miniport).
+Note that it is still possible to use a subset of KMDF APIs when writing a NDIS miniport (see \\network\\ndis\\usbnwifi directory for a sample on how to use KMDF interfaces to talk to USB device in an NDIS miniport).

 The sample driver has been tested on the following Intel Ethernet controllers:

 Device Description | Hardware ID
 -------------------|------------
-IBM Netfinity 10/100 Ethernet Adapter |  PCIVEN_8086&DEV_1229&SUBSYS_005C1014&amp;REV_05
+IBM Netfinity 10/100 Ethernet Adapter |  PCIVEN_8086&DEV_1229&SUBSYS_005C1014&REV_05
 Intel(R) PRO/100+ Management Adapter with Alert On LAN | PCI\VEN_8086&DEV_1229&SUBSYS_000E8086&REV_08
 Intel 8255x-based PCI Ethernet Adapter (10/100) | PCI\VEN_8086&DEV_1229&SUBSYS_00000000&REV_01
 Intel Pro/100 S Server Adapter | PCI\VEN_8086&DEV_1229&SUBSYS_00508086&REV_0D